Independent living with SEND

 As you grow older, you may want to live alone in your own home, by yourself or with others.
 This is called living independently.

 Housing and learning to live independently

 As well as finding your next home, become independent and learning to cook and look after your home is just as important.

 Care and support

-- looking for social care
+- I want social care

-- looking for help to live at home
+- I help to live at home

-- a care leaver.
+- I am a care leaver.